rjfarmer/py2f/README.md

 the variable is in the top level python name space, then object=MAINMOD, otherwise pass the name of the python object as a string.

-Can also pass 1d int or double arrays to get and will return a copy of the array.
+Can also pass 1d int or double arrays to get, which will return a copy of the array.